When we were young, creative play came easily.

 John Ingledew’s latest book, How to Have Great Ideas: A Guide to Creative Thinking, has a collection of over 50 strategies to get creatives back to being creative.
 FastCo Design picked out their favorites, and among the top, was this brilliant and hilarious exercise where you take all your junk mail and use it as your project materials.

 As adults, we see objects for their intended purpose.
-We are past seeing the cardboard box as a rocket ship, but what if all those credit card offers, coupons, and junk mail could become something other than junk mail.
+We are past seeing the cardboard box like a rocket ship, but what if all those credit card offers, coupons, and junk mail could become something other than junk mail.
 What if instead of sitting there in a pile to be recycled, you asked, “What else can I do with this?"

 Prior to Ingledew’s junk mail project, there were other alternative use of creativity exercises.
 In 1967 J.P.
 Guilford developed the test that gave participants two minutes to think of as many possible uses for a common object.
 It’s commonly referred to at the “paper-clip test.”
 While participants don’t actually have to construct different uses, some ideas are weighted more heavily than others.

 Respondents are ranked according to the four categories in divergent thinking: fluency (how many you named), originality (how common the answers are), flexibility (how many unique subjects you cross), and elaboration (level of detailed response).